jburguete/genetic/README.md

 FILES
 -----

-* configure.ac: configure generator.
+* configure.ac: configure generator
-* Makefile.in: Makefile generator.
+* Makefile.in: Makefile generator
-* TODO: List of tasks TO DO (in spanish)
+* README.md: This file
-* \*.h: Header files.
+* \*.h: Header files
-* \*.c: Source files.
+* \*.c: Source files
-* Doxyfile: configuration file to generate doxygen documentation.
+* Doxyfile: configuration file to generate doxygen documentation

 BUILDING THE BINARY FILES
 -------------------------

 This software has been built and tested in the following operative systems.
-Probably, it can be built in other systems, distributions, or versions but it has not been tested.
+Probably, it can be built in other systems, distributions, or versions but it has not been tested

 Debian Linux 8
 ______________